Emerald catfish

-The emerald catfish (Brochis splendens) is a tropical freshwater fish belonging to the Corydoradinae sub-family of the family Callichthyidae native to the Amazon Basin in South America.
+The emerald catfish (Brochis splendens) is a species of freshwater ray-finned fish belonging the family Callichthyidae, the armored catfishes, and the subfamily Corydoradinae, the corys.
+This species is found in the Amazon Basin in South America.
 It has traditionally been known as Corydoras splendens.
 The fish has appeared on a stamp in Brazil.

 Taxonomy

 It was originally described as Callichthys splendens by François Louis de la Porte, comte de Castelnau in 1855.
 This species was once also commonly called Brochis coeruleus.
 W. A. Gosline was the first to suspect that the two species were the same in 1940, but it was actually Nijssen & Isbrücker, in 1970, who combined the two, giving sufficient reasons for doing so.
 The species would be described as Brochis splendens, until most of the catfish formerly classified as Brochis were re-classified into Corydoras.
 The genus Brochis was revalidated in 2024, and the current recognized classification is thus Brochis splendens.

 Distribution

 It is native to the upper reaches Amazon Basin.
 This includes Ucayali River to Pucallpa, Ambiyacu River, and the area around Iquitos in western Brazil, southeastern Colombia, eastern Ecuador and eastern Peru.